 Here we provide information on Pillar One and Pillar Two, including a comprehensive collection of tax-related thought leadership, webcasts and news to help organizations understand the potential impacts of BEPS on multinational organizations globally.

-Pillar One: Profit Allocation and Nexus
+Pillar One: profit allocation and Nexus

 Overview

-Pillar One, which applies to large multinationals, will reallocate certain amounts of taxable income to market jurisdictions, resulting in a change in effective tax rate and cash tax obligations, as well as an impact on current transfer pricing arrangements.
+Pillar One, which applies to large multinationals, would reallocate certain amounts of taxable income to market jurisdictions, resulting in a change in effective tax rate and cash tax obligations, as well as an impact on current transfer pricing arrangements.
 Clients should assess the long-term impact of these changes, as the OECD intends to increase the number of entities subject to Pillar One over time.

 The timing for the introduction of Pillar One is unknown and depends on its acceptance by a critical mass of jurisdictions.